dustlang/cargo/src/doc/src/reference/config.md

 path separators.
 Paths for executables without a path separator will use the `PATH` environment variable to search for the executable.
 Paths for non-executables will be relative to where the config value is defined.
-For config files, that is relative to the parent directory of the `.cargo` directory where the value was defined.
+For config files, that is relative to the parent directory of the `.payload` directory where the value was defined.
 For environment variables it is relative to the current working directory.